lettie925/Books/README.md

 Hello!
 This is my Book Manager App project! ♡

 - I love reading and wanted to create a side project that I would personally use.
-- It is a great way to keep track of books you've read, liked, hated, reviews you've left on books, etc!
+- It is a great way to keep track of books you want to read, books you've read, liked, hated, reviews you've left on books, etc!
 - I learned how to create my own full stack project

 ## Step-by-step installation guide